5. Sleepless in Seattle (1993)

 The romance: Widower Sam Baldwin (Tom Hanks) opens his heart after his wife's death live on radio, at the urging of his son Jonah.
 When Annie (Meg Ryan) hears his story, she re-evaluates her engagement and scribbles a letter to Sam asking him to meet her at the top of the Empire State Building...

-Why it wooed us: Nora Ephron's tale is now over 20 years old (!) and had the hallmarks of its now-classic status even then.
+Why it wooed us: Nora Ephron's tale is now almost 30 years old, and had all the hallmarks of being a classic even then.
 It's funny and warm without drowning in schmaltz.
 Hanks and Ryan's palpable chemistry is a remarkable feat considering they barely share any screentime.

 4. Some Like it Hot (1959)